MTurkkila/WYJA/index.md

 So, after reading the solutions to my obstacles and some others, I think most solutions have already been discussed within the book or I have used or at least tried them.
 Still it is great to hear (read?) that I'm not the only one with obstacles and problems with writing.
 Main solutions I intend to adopt is to try writing even when I'm not in the right mood and trust that feelings will follow.

+I've chosen SciQua track with revision/drafting pathway and my article will be experimental.
+I plan to write 20 hours a week and plan to submit by the end of the year.

-Not much to say about _day 3_ as I have already chosen my article.
+Not much to say about _day_ 3 as I have already chosen my article.
 However, it did remind me that I have couple of other drafts or ideas I could develop into articles later.
 Perhaps while I'm writing my dissertation summary or while it's being reviewed.

+Day 4, I'll need more drafting than just revision.

+Day 5, I have and will use multiple spaces.
+More important are my noise cancelling headphones and good ambient or instrumental music.
+Also some metal to wake me up sometimes.
+For this paper I'll be using Latex on Overleaf.
+That take care of citations (along with Mendeley) and file backups.
+Additionally, I regularly take manual backups.
+Co-authorship is quite clear with my supervisors.

 ## Week 2